Skip to main content

 A good pillow can work with your mattress to keep your spine aligned and your posture correct, say WebMD.
 It also provides enough air circulation that you’re less likely to toss and turn, increasing your chances of wrenching a muscle during the night.

-Pillows don’t last nearly as long as mattresses do, so if you’ve had your pillow for more than three years, it’s time to let it go, says NBCNews.
-If you’ve had a cheap pillow for more than 18 months or so, you’re way past due for a new one.
+Pillows don’t last nearly as long as mattresses, so if you’ve had your pillow for more than three years, it’s time to let it go, says NBCNews.
+And if you’ve had a low-quality pillow for more than 18 months or so, you’re way past due for a new one.

 Memory foam pillows might be all the rage, but they aren’t the only option out there — far from it.
-Here are some of the most-common materials to consider.
+To pick a pillow filling that is right for you, consider the position you sleep in, how hot you get while sleeping, and, of course, your budget.

 Memory foam

 Let’s get right to this one, since it’s having a bit of a heyday.
 Memory foam is designed to conform to your head and neck, providing easy positioning.
-Memory foam is naturally hypoallergenic — resisting mold and mildew growth as well as other types of pests — but it can have a smell at first.
+This filling is naturally hypoallergenic, resisting mold and mildew growth as well as other types of pests, but it has some drawbacks.

-The type of material can cause something called ‘off-gassing,’ –Molekule Science explains ‘off-gassing’– in which the pillow releases chemicals that might cause allergic reactions.
+• It can cause something called ‘off-gassing,’ Molekule Science explains, which is when the pillow releases chemicals that might cause allergic reactions.
 If you’re worried about this, look for pillows that are CertiPur-US certified.

 Latex